Artash-N/LSTM_Music_Making_Machine/README.md

 A pretrained model is available on request, as it is to big to place on Github (150 mb).
 Once a checkpoint file for the model is created, you can run the piano.py on a CPU

-Read more about the Music Making Machine project and see it in action at: https://hotpoprobot.com/2019/07/26/making-music-using-machine-learning-music-making-machine-m3/